 The revised Annex VI of REACH introduces the concept of "nanoform" into the Regulation.
 It establishes the principles that all the nanoforms of the substance that are covered by the registration have to be reported in the registration dossier.
 By derogation to this principle, the revised Annex VI enables registrants to report several nanoforms together if certain conditions are met.
-The following sections will explain the criteria and conditions to report nanoforms (section 3.1) and sets of nanoforms (section 4).
+The following sections will explain the criteria and conditions to report nanoforms (section 3.1) and sets of nanoforms1 (section 4).

-3.1 Nanoform concept
+3.1.
+Nanoform concept

-According to Annex VI of the REACH Regulation, a "nanoform" is a form of a natural or manufactured substance2 containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50 % or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm-100 nm, including also by derogation fullerenes, graphene flakes and single wall carbon nanotubes with one or more external dimensions below 1 nm.
-The concepts and terms used for nanoform in this guidance follow the concepts and terms used in the European Commission's recommendation on definition of nanomaterial [8] as outlined and explained in the Joint Research Centre (JRC) Report 'An overview of concepts and terms used in the European Commission's definition of nanomaterial' [9].
-A second JRC report (Practical guidance on how to identify nanomaterials through measurements) is currently under preparation aiming to support the implementation of the nanomaterials definition [10].
+According to Annex VI of the REACH Regulation, a "nanoform" is a form of a natural or manufactured substance containing particles, in an unbound state or as an aggregate or as an agglomerate and where, for 50 % or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm-100 nm, including also by derogation fullerenes, graphene flakes and single wall carbon nanotubes with one or more external dimensions below 1 nm.
+The concepts and terms used for nanoform in this guidance follow the concepts and terms used in the European Commission's recommendation on definition of nanomaterial [8] as outlined and explained in the Joint Research Centre (JRC) Report 'An overview of concepts and terms used in the European Commission's definition of nanomaterial' [8].
+A second JRC report (Identification of nanomaterials through measurements) aims to support the implementation of the nanomaterials definition [9].